Ksimi/Russia_in_out/README.md

 * Date in quarterly increments
 * Map view with some pre-selected layers from the [map provider list for Leaflet](http://leaflet-extras.github.io/leaflet-providers/preview/index.html)

-The map itself is **interactive on hover** and shows the detailed crossing stats per country.
+The map and the great circles are **interactive on hover** and show the detailed crossing stats per country.

 The Great Circles dashboard also shows the following data: